Navigation

 Sub Items can only be added using the Manual and Variable Data Source.

-The Title Icon Name attribute lets you select an icon that can be added on the left side of the Navigation component.
+The Title Icon Name attribute lets you select an icon to be added to the left side of the Navigation component.

 To set the correct active navigation item: